Our Rule of Law, a Perspective of a Chinese American

 In this dynastic cycle, the turning point from prosperity to decline is the failure and corruption of the justice and fairness.
 Some Chinese emperors were keenly aware of this; a few went even as far as to install a whistle-blowing mechanism and operate a secret service that specifically spied on officialdom, such as the founding emperor Zhu Yuanzhang and his successors in the Ming Dynasty.

-America has just celebrated its 243rd birthday (1776—2019).
+America will soon celebrate its 243rd birthday (1776—2019).
 It has shown many disturbing signs that predate the collapse of a Chinese dynasty, corruptions in justice in particular.
 Would our engagement with China also drag America into the rhythm of Chinese dynastic cycle?
 Could the institution set by our founding fathers allow us to identify a solution to save America from another civil war?

 The Greater Boston Middlesex County Courts: Programmed for an Organized Criminal Industry